tbowman01/AI-Vibe-Code-Setup/README.md

 ## 🔄 NEW: SPARC-Omega Methodology & Guided Knowledge Integration

 We've evolved beyond simple prediction.
-The system now operates on the **SPARC-Omega methodology**, enhanced with **structured prompts that guide the AI's reasoning**:
+The system now operates on the **SPARC-Omega methodology**, **an enhancement of the original SPARC (Specification, Pseudocode, Architecture, Refinement, Completion) workflow and 'Boomerang Tasks' concept pioneered by Reuven Cohen**, integrated with **structured prompts that guide the AI's reasoning**:

 ### 🏛️ Proactive Guidance via Structured Prompts